nvella/nickmoo/README.md

 ## Contributing

-Pull requests are welcome, but at the current stage in development, not much can be done without having a firm grasp on NickMOO's internal structure.
-Contribution documentation is coming soon!
+Pull requests are welcome, currently I'm working on the NML VM.
+Please write tests (using mocha and chai) for any features you introduce.
+Better contribution documentation is coming soon...